tonylai2022/RealEstate-PHP-Project/README.md

    * Contain an admin panel and a simple client-side

-   * Provide screener for user to search for property with types, status and city
+   * Provide screener for user to search for property with types and location

    * Provide a simple instalment calculator for payment